JorjaFox/website/content/posts/library/news/2011/pedro-and-the-watcher.md

 permalink: /news/2011/:title/
 newsyear: "2011"

-newstitle: "Jorja Fox returns to 'CSI' as a regular  "
+description: "Jorja Fox returns to 'CSI' as a regular  "
 newsreporter: The Watcher
 newssource: Pedro and the Watcher
 newsurl: https://pedrowatcher.ocregister.com/2011/07/20/jorja-fox-returns-to-csi-as-a-regular/39777/